quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 second-to-most significant bit of the first byte of QUIC packets (that is, the value 0x40).

-A server MUST respect the value it previously provided for the grease_quic_bit transport parameter if it accepts 0-RTT.
-A client MAY forget the value.
-In all other cases, only the presence or absence of the transport parameter in the current handshake is used to determine what values can be sent in the QUIC Bit.

 ## Clearing the QUIC Bit